9-year-old girl, her mom, and newlyweds among 176 killed in Ukrainian plane crash in Iran

 A newlywed couple.
 A 9-year-old girl together with her mother.
 Husband and wife professors.

-A 9-year-old girl who used to tell her parents, "I don't want to go to Harvard, I want to go to Hogwarts," perished along with her mother.
+The 9-year-old girl who perished along with her mother used to tell her parents, "I don't want to go to Harvard, I want to go to Hogwarts."

 The father of Reera Esmaeilion said that without her and his wife, Parisa Eghbalian, 42, he no longer knows who he is.

 "I used to be 'Hamed Esmaeilion.'
-Now, at the airports of the world, I introduce myself in this way, 'my wife and daughter were on that plane,'" wrote Hamed Esmaeilion on Facebook.
+Now, at the airports of the world, I introduce myself in this way, 'my wife and daughter were on that plane,'" he wrote on Facebook.

 Of his daughter, he said, "Why did I have to call her school yesterday and say [she] will no longer be coming in?"

 Also on the plane were newlyweds Arash Pourzarabi, 26, and Pouneh Gorji, 25, who were flying home to Canada after their wedding.
-The couple, who were both master's students at the University of Alberta, were "wonderful people and brilliant scientists," said the lab where Gorji worked in a post on Facebook.
+The couple, who were both postgraduate students at the University of Alberta, were "wonderful people and brilliant scientists," the lab where Gorji worked said in a post on Facebook.

-At the university, Pedram Mousavi's office door has been turned into a makeshift shrine with photos and rose petals scattered in the doorway in memory of him, a professor of mechanical engineering, and his wife Mojgan Daneshmand, a professor of electrical engineering.
+At the university, Pedram Mousavi's office door has been turned into a makeshift shrine with photos and rose petals scattered in the doorway in memory of the professor of mechanical engineering and his wife, Mojgan Daneshmand, a professor of electrical engineering.

 A memorial is scheduled for Sunday in Edmonton for the university's 10 victims.

-Eerily, a student at another university posted online before the flight an apparent joke about his possibly not surviving it, with an allusion to the conflict between Iran and the U.S.
+Eerily, a student at another university posted online before the flight an apparent joke about his possibly not surviving it, with an allusion to the conflict between Iran and the United States.

-The crash site near Tehran, where passengers' personal belongings litter the ground, is now the scene of a major international investigation.
-Multiple officials told NBC News on Thursday that U.S. intelligence officials have evidence suggesting that the jetliner was brought down by an Iranian missile in error.
+The crash site near Tehran, where passengers' personal belongings littered the ground, is now the scene of a major international investigation.
+Multiple officials told NBC News on Thursday that U.S. intelligence officials have evidence suggesting that the jetliner was brought down by an Iranian missile fired in error.

+Kiana Ghasemi, 19, also died in the crash, family members in Toronto confirmed to NBC News.
+The teenager had been planning to study in the city, they said.

 The nine crew members, who were Ukrainian nationals, were among the 176 killed.
 The family of senior flight attendant Igor Matkov first heard about the tragedy on the news, Matkov's father told The Associated Press.

-Yevhenii Dykhne, the airline's president, praised the lost crew in a news conference at Kiev Airport on Wednesday.
+Yevhenii Dykhne, the airline's president, praised the lost crew in a news conference at Kyiv's airport Wednesday.
 “It was one of our best aircraft with an excellent, reliable crew," he told reporters.

 Trudeau on Wednesday expressed the collective grief of his country.
 "On behalf of all Canadians, I want to express my deepest condolences to those who are mourning the loss of a loved one," he told the news conference.